<img src="https://certify.alexametrics.com/atrk.gif?account=43vOv1Y1Mn20Io" style="display:none" height="1" width="1" alt="">

 Sonos Era 300 reviewed: “the best wireless speaker I have heard.”

-We don't usually review consumer products at RedShark, but the Sonos Era 300 is something different in audio technology and suggests a direction that audio might take in the future.
+Replay: This time last year we were writing much happier things about Sonos.
+The Sonos Era 300 is still something different in audio technology and suggests a direction that audio might take in the future.
 And it's not just one direction, but every direction.

 When I got my first Sonos speaker about four years ago, a small Sonos One, I was impressed with its sound - and its heft.
 Small speakers struggle with bass, but the One is a solid performer: it didn't shake the foundations, but for a diminutive, mono speaker, it coped well with a wide range of music.
 It proved a remarkably capable package with Alexa built-in and with Spotify as a music source.